China's crypto crackdown speeds shift to central Asia, North America mining

 “Places like North America and Central Asia have advantages in terms of power supply and policy support,” Ao said, adding that more Chinese miners will shift abroad.

-Edward Lu, senior vice president of Canaan Inc (CAN.O), another Chinese maker of mining machines, said it was looking at similar markets.
+Edward Lu, senior vice president of Canaan Inc, another Chinese maker of mining machines, said it was looking at similar markets.

 “The strategy should be to strenuously develop markets such as Kazakhstan, Canada, and North Europe, where energy resources are abundant and cheap, while regulations are clear and predictable,” Lu told Reuters.